– Find all managed servers that are down and not pingable

 SELECT CASE WHEN(GROUPING(CONVERT(VARCHAR(20), TimeGenerated, 101)) = 1)

-‘All Days’ ELSE CONVERT(VARCHAR(20), TimeGenerated, 101)
+THEN ‘All Days’ ELSE CONVERT(VARCHAR(20), TimeGenerated, 101)

-AS DayGenerated, COUNT(*) AS NumEventsPerDay
+END AS DayGenerated, COUNT(*) AS NumEventsPerDay

 FROM StateChangeEvent WITH (NOLOCK)